General Terms and Conditions (Consumer)

 Customer service & complaints

-We are committed to providing a high standard of service to all our customers and treating them fairly.
-There may be times when you feel we have not lived up to this.
-If this happens, we would like to hear from you.
-Letting us know when you are unhappy with the service you experience gives us the opportunity to put things right and to improve our service in future for all.
-We are committed to working with you on your complaint to try to resolve it to your satisfaction:
+We’re committed to providing a high standard of service to all our customers and treating them fairly.
+There may be times when you feel we’ve not lived up to this.
+If this happens, we’d like to hear from you.
+Letting us know when you’re unhappy with the service you experience gives us the opportunity to put things right and to improve our service in future for all.
+We’re committed to working with you on your complaint to try to resolve it to your satisfaction:

 - Post: Customer Services